Thibault-Brocheton/eco-tiered-calories/README.md

 # 🍅​ Eco Tiered Calories Mod

-⚠️ This mod needs balancing ! ⚠️ To be tested in a full cycle ⚠️

 This mod has been developed for Eco version v11.1.13
 This mod introduces a **tier-based food system** for [Eco](https://www.strangeloopgames.com/eco/).
 Each food item is assigned a **Tier**.
 If a player's overall skill level is higher than the food's tier, the **calories provided are reduced proportionally**, encouraging players to consume higher-tier meals as they progress.